Pabianice Castle: Architecture

-Minor in Pabianice is late renaissance brick building.
+The castle is late renaissance brick building.
 Rectangular in shape, size 18 meters by 13 meters, has only one floor with corners risalit.
 Crowned with attic (It is said to be one of the most beautiful attics in Poland) with holes through which gargoyles pass.
 The interior was finished with barrel vaults with lunettes and the ground floor plan was exactly the same as the 1st floor.
-In the north-east and south-west corners “castle” has two towers with embrasures.
-The sentence in Latin „SIC TRANSIT GLORIA MUNDI” (“Thus passes the glory of the world.") is craved in one of the niches.
-On the ground floor windows are decorated with „Poraj” and „Aaron” family crests stone bordings and there is also a room with an 18th-century rococo fireplace.
+In the north-east and south-west corners "castle" has two towers with embrasures.
+The sentence in Latin "SIC TRANSIT GLORIA MUNDI" ("Thus passes the glory of the world.") is craved in one of the niches.
+On the ground floor windows are decorated with "Poraj" and "Aaron" family crests stone bordings and there is also a room with an 18th-century rococo fireplace.
 Till now, through the three centuries the manor in Pabianice had only one major reconstruction – hemispherical tower was built from the west side of erection in the 19th century and the entrance from the south side was displaced onto west side of avant-corps.

 Interesting facts

 In the 1860s the renaissance polychromes from the 16th century were discovered in mansion house, located in dining room hidden under the thick layer of plaster.
-Unique and one of its kind in the region, compared to the Wawel’s polychromes, those in Pabianice feature floral ornaments.
+Unique and one of its kind in the region, compared to the Wawel's polychromes, those in Pabianice feature floral ornaments.

 To attract tourists, it is planned to reconstruct the polychromes by contemporary artist.
-Moreover, the authorities of the Museum decided to reveal other polychromes painted by the artist Jan Szulc whose artistic creation was related with cities such as Łódź and Pabianice.
+Moreover, the authorities of the museum decided to reveal other polychromes painted by the artist Jan Szulc whose artistic creation was related with cities such as Łódź and Pabianice.
 This late polychromes are dated on 1917 and were painted on four walls of north-east alcove inside the castle.